curvedinf/wove/README.md

 -   **`redict(list_of_pairs)`**: Converts a list of key-value pairs back into a dictionary.
 -   **`denone(an_iterable)`**: Removes all `None` values from an iterable.
 ## Benchmarks
 Wove has low overhead and internally uses `asyncio`, so its performance is comparable to using `threading` or `asyncio` directly.
-The benchmark script below is availabe in the `/examples` directory.
+The benchmark script below is available in the `/examples` directory.
 ```bash
 $ python examples/benchmark.py
  Starting performance benchmarks...